nicolgit/Azure-B2C-playground/setup-apicalculator.md

 if we want to enable the authentication, we need to add the **\[Authorize\]** attribute to the class, and everything is ready.
 In this sample we just require authentication, but if you need also to verify the presence of a specific claim or somthing, you can filter within the get() method on attribute in **HttpContext.User** and/or **HttpContext.User.Claims**.

-# (6) Update to APICalculator to avoid ValidateAudience check
+# (6) Update to APICalculator to avoid "Validation Audience failed"

 By default Microsoft.AspNetCore.Authentication.JwtBearer middleware verifies if the token and the API audience match.
 This means that in a cross API call, that happens when ApiScientificCalculator or WebCalculator call ApiCalculator using the same bearer you will receive the following message: